ufbfung/phantom-codes/README.md

 - `chapter_match` — same ICD-10 chapter (E vs E), different category
 - `out_of_domain` — real ICD-10-CM code, no hierarchical relation to truth
 - `no_prediction` — model returned no usable prediction (empty array, refusal, or transient API failure).
 Distinct from hallucination — nothing was fabricated; the model abstained.
-- `hallucination` — predicted code does NOT exist in ICD-10-CM (**the headline metric** — *narrow* definition: fabrications only)
+- `hallucination` — predicted code does NOT exist in ICD-10-CM (*narrow* definition: fabrications only)

-Hallucination and no-prediction are reported separately to surface a deployment-relevant distinction: an abstaining model is safer than a confidently-wrong one (no spurious code propagates downstream), even though both fail to produce a usable prediction.
-(Refined 2026-05-04 from a 5-bucket version that lumped abstention into hallucination — see CHANGELOG / metrics.py docstring for the rationale.)
+Hallucination and no-prediction are reported separately to surface a downstream-error distinction: an abstaining model emits no spurious code that downstream systems silently mishandle, while a hallucinated code propagates into billing, research, and quality reporting.
+Both fail to produce a usable prediction, but their downstream costs differ.
+(Refined 2026-05-04 from a 5-bucket version that lumped abstention into hallucination — see metrics.py docstring for the rationale.)

 The taxonomy generalizes naturally to LOINC and RxNorm in v2: same definitions with the appropriate hierarchy and validator file.